alc15492/explain_anything/README.md

 # ExplainAnything

-This project explores how to use AI to produce high-quality educational content at scale, by generating LLM-based content and having users provide feedback.
+This project explores how to use AI to produce high-quality educational content at scale, by generating LLM-based explanations and ranking them based on user feedback.
 Each page covers a specific topic (like a Wiki), and clicking links generates new related articles.

 Features include:
 - LLM-based content generation